John Chadwick (judge)

-Sir John Murray Chadwick PC (born 20 January 1941) is a retired English Lord Justice of Appeal.
+Sir John Murray Chadwick, ED, PC (born 20 January 1941) is a retired English Lord Justice of Appeal.
 He also served as the President of the Court of Appeal of the Cayman Islands, and as a judge of the Dubai International Financial Centre court.
 Sir John was also standing Counsel to the DTI, and sat as a Judge of the Courts of Appeal of Jersey and Guernsey.
 He also works as an arbitrator.

 Biography

 He was born in Cheltenham to Hector George Chadwick and Margaret Corry Laing.
 He was educated at Rugby School and Magdalene College, Cambridge.
 He was called to the bar aged 25 in 1966 as a member of the Inner Temple; he became a Queen's Counsel in 1980.

 He was appointed as a High Court judge in 1991 and received the customary knighthood.
 He then sat in the Chancery Division for 6 years.
 He was promoted to the Court of Appeal in 1997, where he was appointed to the Privy Council.
 He retired from the English Court of Appeal in November 2007.